TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 --------------------

 The following models are trained using :obj:`Kather Dataset <tiatoolbox.models.dataset.info.KatherPatchDataset>`.
+Model weights obtained from training on the Kather100K dataset are held under the `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/legalcode>`_.
 They share the same input output configuration defined below:

 .. collapse:: Input Output Configuration Details